top of page

 Engineering Work

 This is the projects page!
-Click to explore the content and background of Alice's latest work from her engineering internship at Basin Electric Power Cooperative in 2022, her recent projects with the University of Wyoming, and her most recent design engineering work at Aquawolf LLC.
+Click to explore the content and background of Alice's latest work from her her current job at Qualus LLC, her projects with the University of Wyoming, and her most recent design engineering work at Aquawolf LLC.
 Each role showcases her ability to blend technical expertise with creative problem-solving.
 For specific details or questions, please contact Alice directly.

 Wind Turbine Design